graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 * 4 - a Boolean indicating if the tensor contains any constant elements.
 * 5 - a Boolean indicating if the tensor contains any aliases.
 * 6 - the total number of elements in the tensor.
-* 7 - a list of information about the elements on each tile like
+* 7 - a list of information about the elements on each tile, for example:

   .. code-block:: python